CyberBotX/in_xsf/README.txt

   v1.11 - 2014-10-27 - Utilize the PLAYER blocks in the SDAT if they exist.
-                     - Sinc modification from kode54, only the sinc pulse should scale, not the window.
+                     - Sinc modification from kode54, only the sinc pulse should scale, not the window. v1.11.1 - 2014-12-09 - Fixed unsigned underflow with a loop offset of 0 on an ADPCM SWAV.

 This is a Winamp plugin to play NCSF files.
 NCSF is a PSF-style music format that uses SDAT files from Nintendo DS ROMs as it's "program".